chamran/CraigsBook/Journal.md

  * Activity 1-3

 I still trying to get the hang of using repositories.
-I am falling a little behind, but, I plan on getting everything caught this week.
+I am falling a little behind, but, I plan on getting everything caught this week..